 A liability for contractual benefits and claims that are expected to be incurred in the future is recorded when the premiums are recognised and is released when benefit and claims are incurred.
-The liability is measured using "Net Premium Valuation" method and these assumptions considered to be appropriate for the policies in force and calculated by the internal actuary of the Company.
+The liability is measured using "Net Premium Valuation" method.